 Pollination in plants is the process where pollen is transferred from the anther, the male part of a flower, to the stigma, the female part of a flower.

 Pollen can be transferred to one plant or even a nearby plant so that they can get fertilized and make more flowers.
 This happens in plants that have flowers called angiosperms.

-The word ‘pollen’, was used in science writing since 1760 and means “the fertilizing part of flowers.”
+The word ‘pollen’, has been used in science texts since 1760 and means “the fertilizing part of flowers.”
 Earlier in history it meant “dust or fine flour.”

 A flower’s fragrance is another way that animals are attracted to plants, especially at night when moths and bats are out.

 The way in which a flower is shaped also attracts pollinators.
 Butterflies prefer flowers with flat petals that act like a landing strip for them to sit on.

 Long, tubular flowers attract hummingbirds as their long beaks can easily fit into the flower when gathering nectar.